Join the journey with

 CSO & Co-Founder

-Andreas has extensive research experience from several international laboratories.
-He earned his PhD in Experimental Neurology from Lund University in Sweden and has spent four years at the Massachusetts Institute of Technology (MIT) in the USA.
-He is currently an Associated Professor and group leader at the University of Copenhagen.
+Andreas brings extensive international research experience from leading laboratories worldwide.
+He earned his PhD in Experimental Neurology at Lund University, Sweden, and completed a four-year postdoctoral fellowship at the Massachusetts Institute of Technology (MIT), USA.
+Andreas holds [SK1] a position as Associate Professor, leading a research group in the Department of Neuroscience at the University of Copenhagen.

 KENNETH LINDEGAARD MADSEN